mllano20/testWarden/README.md

 '/entries': get request that returns every entry stored in the google google datastore DB

-'/push': post request that stores a new entry in the database, I used Postman to post the request to the server
+'/push': post request that stores a new entry in the database, I used Postman to post the requests to the server